christensenacademy/christensen-academy/modules/animating-in-flash/challenges/frame-by-frame-challenge.md

 #Frame-by-Frame Animation

-Your challenge is to create an objectively awesome frame-by-frame animation.
+Your challenge is to create an interesting frame-by-frame animation.

 Here are some ideas to get you thinking: